Air Fryer Steak

 Instructions

-• Rub the steak with olive oil and season the steak on both sides generously with salt and pepper.
+• Rub the steak with olive oil and season it on both sides generously with salt and pepper.
 Place the steak in the middle of the air fryer basket and cook until it reaches your desired doneness.
-For a 1-inch steak this should be about 8 to 10 minutes for medium rare, 10 to 12 minutes for medium, and 12 to 14 minutes for medium-well.
+For a 1-inch steak, this should be about 8 to 10 minutes for medium-rare, 10 to 12 minutes for medium, and 12 to 14 minutes for medium-well.

 Notes